What to do in time of pandemic: should parents delay introduction to allergens?

 Read more on the topic here: Peanuts, eggs and your baby: How to introduce food allergens during the coronavirus pandemic

 The Canadian Pediatric Society also recommends early introduction of allergenic foods to babies, even during the pandemic.
 Read more here: Can we continue to recommend early allergenic food introduction during a pandemic?

 The 2019 updated recommendations on early introduction of allergens to prevent allergies in babies: don’t delay offering the top allergenic foods to baby

-But that changed last week.
-On January 24th, 2019, the Canadian Pediatric Society (CPS), Canada’s national pediatric association, released a new position statement on the best time for introducing allergenic foods to babies.
+The Canadian Pediatric Society (CPS), Canada’s national pediatric association, released in early 2019 a new position statement on the best time for introducing allergenic foods to babies.

 Introducing solid food allergens as early as 4 months: new research and new recommendations

 The new CPS statement aligns with Health Canada’s official recommendations from 2013-2014 (view here).

 But since the release of these Health Canada’s guidelines 5 years ago, a number of high quality clinical trials on infant food allergies have been completed.